Purpose of feature: to show details on part(s) of one or more current and historic tracks.

 The Fancy style starts with a Report summary exactly as above.
 But the report body is very different:

-Above, the average speed decreases at the red color in the Hrs-Dist-Avs column.
+Light red color in the Hrs-Dist-Avs column signals decreasing average speed.
 This is also seen in the Report snippet example.

 On a small screen - like the one on iPhone SE above - horizontal scrolling is needed to see the details - or pinching to get an overlook.

-At the relevant place, a black MaxSpeed line appears - though not shown above.
+At the relevant place, a black MaxSpeed line appears - though not shown above (it occurs in one of the other days in the report).

-Sailor Logbook S App manual - © Copyright 2018 CoaSoft ApS Denmark
+Sailor Logbook App manual - © Copyright 2018 CoaSoft ApS Denmark